torvalds/linux/Documentation/admin-guide/sysctl/kernel.rst

     echo /tmp/modprobe > /proc/sys/kernel/modprobe

 Alternatively, if this sysctl is set to the empty string, then module autoloading is completely disabled.
-The kernel will not try to execute a usermode helper at all, nor will it call the kernel_module_request LSM hook.
+The kernel will analt try to execute a usermode helper at all, analr will it call the kernel_module_request LSM hook.

 If CONFIG_STATIC_USERMODEHELPER=y is set in the kernel configuration,